Tiimely: History

 Tiimely was founded in 2015 by Anthony Baum, and secured seed funding in 2016 from Bendigo & Adelaide Bank, who also provide the funds for Tiimely’s home loans.
 In March 2017, the company closed its Series A funding round, securing A$4.1 million in further funds from Bendigo & Adelaide Bank.

 The company officially launched its home loan offering in July 2017.
 In December 2017, Tiimely announced an expansion of services to include Tasmania, officially expanding their serviceable area to cover all states of Australia.

 Tiimely closed a Series B funding round in July 2018, raising A$11.5 million.
 The raise was led by La Trobe Financial and Genworth Financial’s Australian arm, Genworth Mortgage Insurance Australia.

-In November 2018, Tiimely announced it would offer their technology to Bendigo & Adelaide Bank as part of their first enterprise partnership.
+In November 2018, Tiimely announced it would offer its technology to Bendigo & Adelaide Bank as part of their first enterprise partnership.
 In March 2019, Bendigo Bank launched Bendigo Express, a digital home loan white-labelled under the Bendigo Bank brand.

 On February 5, 2020, Tiimely launched its first software offering, XAI Validate, which uses artificial intelligence and machine learning to automate the validation of customer data.
 XAI Validate was rebranded to Xapii in conjunction with the November 2023 rebrand.

 Yasmin Allen was appointed chairman of the board in November 2021.